amyscoville/assignments/README.md

-This is a collection of all of my V School assignments.
+This is a collection of all of my V School exercises and projects.